 - Stop the vehicle immediately, or as soon as it is safe to do so (without obstructing traffic).

-- Locate other drivers, passengers, and pedestrians who were involved in the accident, and provide them with the following information: driver’s name, address, phone number, driver’s license number, insurance carrier data, vehicle registration number, and information on the vehicle’s registered owner (if different from the driver).
+- Locate other drivers, passengers, and pedestrians who were involved in the accident, and provide them with the following information: driver’s name, address, phone number, driver’s license number, insurance company name, insurance policy number, vehicle registration number, and information on the vehicle’s registered owner (if different from the driver).